Skip to main content

 We will always try to deliver your course as described on this web page.
 However, sometimes we may have to make changes as set out below.

-When you are offered a place on a research degree, your offer will include confirmation of your supervisory team, and the topic you will be researching.
+When you are offered a place on a research degree, your offer will include confirmation of your supervisory team, and the topic you will be researching and will be governed by our terms & Conditions, student handbook and relevant policies.
+You will find a guide to the key terms here, along with the Student Protection Plan.

 Whilst the University will use reasonable efforts to ensure your supervisory team remains the same, sometimes it may be necessary to make changes to your team for reasons outside the University’s control, for example if your supervisor leaves the University, or suffers from long term illness.
 Where this is the case, we will discuss these difficulties with you and seek to either put in place a new supervisory team, or help you to transfer to another research facility, in accordance with our Student Protection Plan.

 Your research project is likely to evolve as you work on it and these minor changes are a natural and expected part of your study.
-However, we may need to make more significant changes to your topic of research during the course of your studies, either because your area of interest has changed, or because for reasons outside the University’s control we can no longer support your research.
+However, we may need to make more significant changes to your topic of research during the course of your studies, either because your area of interest has changed, or because we can no longer support your research for reasons outside the University’s control.
 If this is the case, we will discuss any changes in topic with you and agree these in writing.
-If you are an international student, changing topics may affect your visa or ATAS clearance and if this is the case we will discuss this with you before any changes are agreed.
+If you are an international student, changing topics may affect your visa or ATAS clearance and if this is the case we will discuss this with you before any changes are made.

 The Office for Students (OfS) is the principal regulator for the University.